 The Shrungagiri Shanmukha Temple in Bangalore is built at the site where Lord Shanmukha set up his abode.
 The sanctum of the temple is constructed using Indian traditional architectural styles and the exterior is built with a design that resembles Lord Shanmukha’s six faces.

 Inside the temple is large crystal dome that is built above a six-faced Gopuram.
 The temple towers in the complex are beautifully adorned with crystal stones.
+Indeed it is one of the most famous temples in Bangalore.

 - Location: RajaRajeshwari Nagar